 The Mining Sector Law does not impose any limitation or restriction with regard to the personnel engaged in mining activities; rather the Law on Foreigners (No. 108/2013, dated 28 March 2013) governs this matter.
 According to the Law on Foreigners, foreign personnel engaged in projects implemented in Albania must obtain a work permit, which is granted under consideration of the developments and needs of the Albanian employment market (namely, assessment of whether an unemployed Albanian citizen might have been engaged in the relevant function or position).
-EU citizens and citizens of the Schengen Area, lawfully staying in Albania, are exempted from this obligation and are not required to obtain a work permit.
+EU citizens, citizens of the Schengen Area and the USA, lawfully staying in Albania, are exempted from this obligation and are not required to obtain a work permit; however, they are required to obtain a Certificate of Employment Declaration.